 Note: More recent versions of the CMI Mortality Projections Model have subsequently been released.
 View the full list of model versions

-CMI Working paper 84 accompanies the updated version of the CMI Mortality Projections Model, CMI_2015, and is issued alongside the Model and an updated User Guide.
+CMI Working Paper 49 accompanies the updated version of the CMI Mortality Projections Model, CMI_2010, and is issued alongside the model and an updated user guide

-The structure of CMI_2015 is identical to that of the previous versions; however the default parameters contained in the Model have been updated to reflect England & Wales population mortality data for calendar year 2014, and for the first seven months of 2015.
+The structure of the CMI_2010 model is identical to that of the CMI_2009 version.
+However, the default parameters contained in the model have been updated to reflect the publication of England and Wales population mortality data for calendar year 2009.

 If you have any questions about the CMI please email